rodeoflagellum/rodeoflagellum.github.io/notes/_posts/2022-06-13-per-trials-decision-making.md

 The following list includes things I mostly want to do more of / do more effectively:

+__Habits__

+- Reading (LessWrong, EAF, blogs, research papers, novels, textbooks, digital articles)
-- Reading and occasionally taking notes
+- Taking notes on some written piece
-    - LessWrong; EAF; blogs; research papers; novels; textbooks; digital articles
 - Going on run
+- Going on a walk
 - Exercising weight-free
 - Exercising w/ weights
 - Studying Anki / putting cards into it
+- Updating my predictions
-- Forecasting / making forecast questions / estimating
+- Writing forecast questions
-- Going on a walk
+- Making estimates
 - Doing mathematics problems
-- Generating questions / minimally investigating
+- Generating questions on topics and minimally investigating them
 - Exploring data
+- Practicing R, Python, Julia
 - Going to sleep at a reasonable time
 - Eating well
 - Having a conversation with someone
 - Meditating
-- Website building / programming
-- Writing
-    - EAF/LW comment; website article; fiction; journal; thoughts
+- Working on my website
+- Writing (EAF/LW comment, website article, fiction, journal, thoughts, review)
 - Fasting

-This next list are 1-off actions or writing ideas:

-(reading)
+__Learning__

 - Topics in Global Priorities Course
 - The Sequences